jiriklepl/europar2023-artifact/README.md

 - [matmul](./matmul): The directory containing all matrix multiplication implementations used in the measurements.

-  - Files beginning with either `cu-`, or `cpu-`: The implementations of the matrix multiplication algorithm, each file contains just the part that defines and executes the execution.
+  - Files beginning with either `cu-`, or `cpu-`: The implementations of the matrix multiplication algorithm, each file contains just the part that defines and executes the computation.

     Each such implementation has up to 4 versions (distinguished by the last word before the file extension; for each implementation, two of these are written using our proposed Noarr abstraction - with Noarr bags or without; others serve as the pure-C++ baseline) - each group of corresponding different versions is programmed to perform the exact same sequence of memory instructions (before any compiler optimizations).